filippersson/resume_coverletter_template/README.md

 ![toc_image](github_toc_image.png)

 Feel free to use this template for your cover letter or resume.
-Regrettably, you need (expensive) Adobe software use this at the moment.
+Regrettably, you need (expensive) Adobe software at the moment.
 An open source alternative is hopefully coming here soon.